 - Zappos Core Value #1

-I’ve had this topic on my mind for a few weeks already and people are constantly asking me why I’m I so nice and generous.
+I’ve had this topic on my mind for a few weeks and people are constantly asking me why I’m so helpful and generous.
 Over the past few weeks I’ve been thinking to myself why do I do this; and why I am the such generous and helpful person I am.
 It’s really hard to express it in words why, and how I feel, but I’ll do my best.

 The core of it is in my DNA.
 It’s a family thing that goes back to my grandfather.
 He is the most kind and generous person I know and he always wants to see people happy, always.
 He’s also extremely hard-working which allows him to be able to be so generous and create these fantastic experiences for others to experience.
 There’s a very recent anecdote I want to share that was the spark to all this thought process I’ve had this past few weeks.